presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

     :points: 50

 * By Sunday 02/21 at 5PM:
-   * Save answers to the exercises in Problem Set 6: :ref:`Problem Set 6 <problem_set_6>`, including :ref:`Unix problems <unix_pset6>` (The Unix problems depend on doing the Problem Set first this time)
+   * Save answers to the exercises in Problem Set 6: :ref:`Problem Set 6 <problem_set_6>`.

 * By Monday 10/23 at 7PM:
-   * Be ready for the midterm exam (7 pm), see syllabus
+   * Be ready for the midterm exam (7 pm), see syllabus.

    * Updated study materials will be announced via Canvas.

    * Suggested practice for making best use of the problem sets for review
       * Go through all the problem sets, looking at your answers and fixing them if they weren't correct.
       * Then make another pass through the problem sets.
-This time, don't look at your past answer or the solution set.
+This time, don't look at your past answer or any solution set.
 Write new answers from scratch.
 See how quickly you can solve them.
 Make a note of any problems that take you a long time to solve.
       * Repeat as necessary.
 On later iterations of this process, only redo the problems that you did not solve immediately on the previous iteration.

    * We have also included a bunch of practice problems below, at the bottom of this page.
 None of these are graded.
 Some have solutions.

 .. _unix_pset6:

-TBA Unix Problems
----
+No Unix Problems this week.
+The last problem on the Problem Set involves using the native Python interpreter.
+This is your last problem set in the textbook environment, so make sure you have your Python interpreter installed and the process of running programs via the command line is working.
+You'll need to do so below!

 Problem Set
 -----------